School strike to hit special needs children worst, says mother of child with multiple needs

 He attends Hill Croft Special School in Newtownabbey.

-"He will have a day of really challenging behaviours, that's just his way of expressing his frustration.
-So I have to take an unpaid day off work which is something that we cannot be afford to do.
+"He will have a day of really challenging behaviour, that's just his way of expressing his frustration.
+So I have to take an unpaid day off work which is something that we cannot afford to do.

 "And it will affect him the whole rest of the week, believe it or not."